 - What is your desired outcome?
-Will the sticker promote your name/logo, promote a certain product, promote a slogan?
+Will the sticker promote your name/logo, promote a certain product, promote a slogan or cause?

-- How will the advertising decals be distributed?
-Handed out at trade shows and special events… mailed as a postcard… sold… packaged with product… included with a mailing… all of above?
+- How will the promotional stickers be distributed?
+Handed out at trade shows and special events… mailed as sticker postcards… sold… packaged with product… included with a mailing… all of above?

 - What are the ideal locations for final application?
-Do you want the stickers to end up on cars… helmets… equipment… lunchboxes?
+Do you want the stickers to end up on cars… laptops… equipment… lunchboxes?

-- How will the marketing stickers and advertising decals tie-in with your other marketing materials?
+- How will the promotional stickers tie-in with your other marketing materials?

 The answers to these questions are essential in determining the most effective choices for color, copy, size, shape, and graphics.
 It is also important to remember that the backcopy can be changed to fit any number of purposes.
 It is important to examine these purposes when designing the front of the sticker so as not to eliminate possible uses.
 For example, if you produce a large bumper sticker you no longer have the option of using it as a postcard, hang tag, business card, etc.

-We have found the strongest advertising stickers are usually less than 16 square inches, are printed on white vinyl, and are often die cut.
+We have found the strongest custom stickers are usually less than 16 square inches, are printed on white vinyl, and are often die cut.